xoopscube/documentation/en/design/template/README.md

 -----

-### Guidelines
+### Design Integration

-This guide aims to help anyone who wants to start a local documentation to provide resources, guidelines, and tips on how to build, maintain and develop.
+This guide aims to help anyone who wants to start customizing the user interface to provide resources, guidelines, and tips on how to implement a personalized design.

 All the content in this guide and in the resources repository is open source, contributions and suggestions are welcome!
 Feel free to communicate and share ideas by creating issues and pull requests in the GitHub repository.